Bat Removal Plant City

 Histoplasmosis can spread via bat droppings to other animals and humans.
 This disease can be especially dangerous for those with weak immune systems, such as children and pregnant women.

 In addition to being transmitted through contact with bat droppings, histoplasmosis can also be inhaled as spores from dried guano that have been aerosolized by wind or human activity.
-Inhalation of histoplasma capsulatum spore leads to an infection that causes flu-like symptoms such as fever, headaches, and muscle aches.
+Histoplasma capsulatum spores can be inhaled and cause flu-like symptoms like fever, headaches, muscle aches, and other symptoms.

 FAQs